In Cyprus, the tax year is the calendar year.

 Tax audit process

-For companies in a tax-loss position per the self-assessment return, the CTA is not restricted to the above-mentioned six-year (or 12-year) period; however, outside of this period, any adjustments may only reduce or nullify a loss.
+For companies in a tax-loss position per the self-assessment return, the CTD is not restricted to the above-mentioned six-year (or 12-year) period; however, outside of this period, any adjustments may only reduce or nullify a loss.

 Topics of focus for tax authorities